 Toy Selection Tips from Occupational Therapists

-On August 11, 2012, VMC’s Children’s Therapy staff joined a crowd of 400+ families touched by autism at the Autism Day WA at Jubilee Farm in Carnation, WA.
 Children’s Therapy has been a part of this event since it began in 2001.
 Since then, the event and our participation has become a much-anticipated tradition and important resource to local families, helping them connect with community services, support groups and vendors, as well as other families, experiencing autism spectrum disorders.
 Interested in attending Autism Day 2014 and want to know more about what to expect?
 View the video to the left.